A Conversation on The Lost Scrolls of Ryukyu

 In Loving Memory: Honoring Mike Swope, Our Publisher, and Friend

-With heavy hearts, we bid farewell to a cherished member of our community, Mike Swope, who, at 55, left us on October 1, 2023, after a motorcycle accident.
-Beyond a publisher, Mike was a beacon of light, etching an indelible mark on our hearts and the martial arts world.
+With heavy hearts, we bid farewell to a cherished member of our community, Grandmaster Mike Swope, who, at 55, left us on October 1, 2023.
+Beyond working with us as a publisher, Mike was a beacon of light, and left an indelible mark on our hearts and in our martial arts circle.

 Mike joined The Study of Taekwondo Facebook group in 2009, becoming an integral part of our community.
-His passion for martial arts resonated in every post, forging connections that transcended the digital realm.
+His passion for martial arts resonated in every post, interview, and book review, forging connections that transcended our online community.

 Colin Wee (left), and Mike Swope RIP (right) search out some amazing ribs during a lull between launching the book and martial art seminars in Dallas, March 2023.

 In 2018, Mike’s talents as a writer and interviewer shone in Totally TaeKwonDo magazine.
-“An Interview with Sabumnim Colin Wee” showcased not just literary prowess but an understanding of camaraderie among high-level instructors.
+His article “An Interview with Sabumnim Colin Wee” showcased not just his literary passion but the understanding of camaraderie among high-level instructors and the celebration of the work we do within this community.
 Little did we know, this marked the start of a beautiful collaboration.

 In 2020, our paths crossed again with a manuscript.
 Entrusting Mike with “Breaking Through: The Secrets of Bassai Dai Kata” was an investment in a friendship that bloomed into something extraordinary.